Why Galveston is the Perfect Texas Vacation

 Picking a Great Hotel

-I visited Galveston Island last week so that I would be able to share all the fun attractions, restaurants and of course the best hotels with you and your family.
 The Hotel Galvez, is hands down, the best hotel on the island.
-They provided me with a wonderful room on the 5th floor facing the gulf view, and I can’t wait to share with you everything Hotel Galvez offers it’s visitors.
+They provided me with a wonderful room on the 5th floor facing the gulf view, and this amazing treat was waiting for me in my hotel room when I arrived.
+I can’t wait to share with you everything Hotel Galvez has to offer it’s visitors.

 Amazing Customer Service